Oct 03, 2018 By Team YoungWonks *

 - Perennial Math National Championships: Created by math specialist Dr. Sylvia Dean to provide students more platforms to display their talents and to help teachers develop math skills in their classroom, Perennial Math hosts online competitions, live on-site tournaments and WebEx virtual tournaments for students in grades 3-12.
 The Perennial Math National Championships then are open to students and teams who have won at their onsite-tournaments; so any medalist is eligible to enter.
 These tournaments take place virtually and need a webcam to participate in the video conference along with another device to log in to their live scoring.
-The competition takes place on a specific day for each grade level usually in the month of May; this year it was held from May 14-21.
+The competition takes place on a specific day for each grade level usually in the month of May; last year (2019), it was held on a specific day for each grade level during the week of May 11-18, 2019.
 The individual winners compete in the morning sessions and the team competitions occur in the afternoon.
 Students have to register latest by the week before the competition; winning students gets certificates, medals and/ or plaques.

 For more details, visit: https://perennialmath.com/national-championships